 Join me!

-How to Pick the Best Type of Christmas Tree for Your Family
+The Best Types of Christmas Trees to Pick for Your Family

 If picking out a fresh Christmas tree is a yearly tradition for your family, make sure you get the right one!
-Here’s how to pick the BEST type of Christmas tree.
+They all might look similar at first glance, but some are better suited for different reasons.
+Here are some of the best types of Christmas trees and how to pick the BEST one for your family.

 What makes the best Christmas tree?
 Having sold fresh-cut Christmas trees for many years, I can attest to the old adage that beauty is in the eye of the beholder.

-In truth, your best fresh Christmas tree may look vastly different from someone else’s.
-Size, shape, branch density, needle length, color, and fragrance are some personal preferences that will play into the final decision.
+In truth, your best type of Christmas tree may look vastly different from someone else’s.
+Size, shape, branch density, needle length, colour, and fragrance are some personal preferences that will play into the final decision.

 In this article, we will cover: